🧬

 Can they live in apartments?

-They adapt well to apartment living provided they receive adequate daily walks.
+Yes, they adapt well to apartment living provided they receive sufficient mental stimulation and daily walks.

 View Official FCI Standard